In person: Lecture and/or Seminar: 1 X 3 hours per week OR 2 X 2hrs per week

 Online: Synchronous and/or Asynchronous

-Lectures, seminars and demonstrations.
+Lectures, seminars and group discussions.

 All methods of instruction apply to in class, hybrid and/or online modes of learning.